Faint Positive Line on an Ovulation Test: Are You Ovulating or Pregnant?

 - What does a faint line on your ovulation test mean?

-- What if you keep getting faint lines on your ovulation tests?
+- What if the lines on your ovulation tests are always faint?

 - How to get clearer results with your ovulation test